• Home

 Elephant Gathering in Sri Lanka

 Let me start with the good news: Sri Lanka has more than a dozen or so national parks where an estimated five to six thousand elephants roam freely.
-However, there are also approximately 120 to 200 elephants in captivity (according to the World Animal Protection Organization) and they are mostly used in religious processions as well as riding camps.
+However, there are also approximately 120 to 200 elephants in captivity (according to the World Animal Protection Organization) and they are mostly used in religious processions as well as riding camps in Sri Lanka.

 Elephants are “broken” to train them to allow riders on their backs using a variety of cruel methods, and many are not fed properly as well as kept in chains.
-You’re likely to find elephant riding camps in and around Sigiriya in central Sri Lanka.
+You’re likely to find elephant riding camps in and around Sigiriya in central Sri Lanka, slowly dragging their legs and ferrying selfie-stick toting tourists around town.

 Elephant orphanage in Sri Lanka

 Want to go on a wildlife safari in Sri Lanka?
-Click here to read my guide to Yala National Park, Minneriya/Kaudulla National Parks or Udawalawe National Park.
+Click here to read my guide to Yala National Park, Minneriya/Kaudulla National Parks, Wilpattu National Park or Udawalawe National Park.

 2. Don’t encourage your safari Jeep driver to chase or corner animals in national parks